Novak Djokovic is one win away from a calendar grand slam and 21st major title – KION546

 Of the final, he said: “It’s going to be more interesting in terms of tactic what I’m going to prepare ..
 No matter the score, I’m just going to turn up the heat, if I can say, and try to do my best, even more than what I did in Melbourne.”

-At the Tokyo Olympics this summer, Djokovic — who had already won the Australian Open, French Open and Wimbledon — had the opportunity to go for a so-called golden slam, winning Olympic gold in addition to all four majors.
+At the Tokyo Olympics this summer, Djokovic — who had already won the Australian Open, French Open and Wimbledon — had the opportunity to go for the golden slam.

 The-CNN-Wire